MAX Light Rail

 MAX is one of three urban rail transit services operating in the Portland metropolitan area, the other two being the Portland Streetcar and WES Commuter Rail.
-It provides direct connections to these rail services as well as to other modes of public transportation, including local and intercity buses at most stations and Amtrak at Portland Union Station.
-Trains operate at a maximum of two-car consists due to downtown Portland's short city blocks, and vehicles and platforms are fully accessible.
-Fares are collected through the Hop Fastpass payment system.
+MAX directly connects with them as well as with other transit services such as Amtrak, Frequent Express, and local and intercity buses.
+Trains operate with two-car consists due to downtown Portland's short city blocks.
+Vehicles and platforms are fully accessible, and fares are collected through the Hop Fastpass payment system.

 History

 Predecessors

-In the early 20th century, privately funded interurbans and streetcars gave the Portland metropolitan area one of the largest urban rail systems in the American West, with lines that once extended from Forest Grove to Troutdale and Vancouver, Washington to Eugene.
-Ben Holladay brought over Portland's first trolleys from San Francisco in 1872; they were drawn by horses and mules.
-In 1890, the first electric streetcar opened in Albina while the first cable car began running along 5th Avenue in Portland; these lines marked the start of an era of major streetcar line expansion.
+In the early 20th century, privately funded interurbans and streetcars gave Portland one of the largest urban rail systems in the American West, with lines that once extended as far north as Vancouver, Washington, south as Eugene, east as Troutdale, and west as Forest Grove.
+Ben Holladay brought over Portland's first trolleys from San Francisco in 1872; drawn by horses and mules, they were operated by the Portland Street Railway Company.
+In 1890, the first electric streetcar opened in Albina while the first cable car began serving 5th Avenue; these marked the start of an era of major rail expansion.
 In 1892, the East Side Railway Company opened the first long-distance interurban line—a 16 mi route from Portland to Oregon City.
-The Portland Railway, Light and Power Company took over all local streetcars by 1906, and interurbans by 1908.
-In 1912, as Portland's population exceeded 250,000, transit ridership rose to 70 million passengers annually.
+The Portland Railway, Light and Power Company had taken over all local streetcars by 1906, and interurbans by 1908.
+In 1912, as Portland's population exceeded 250,000, transit ridership stood at 70 million passengers annually.
 Passenger rail services had started to decline by the 1920s with the rise of the automobile and suburban and freeway development.
-Portland's original streetcar lines ceased operating in 1950, replaced by buses until 2001, when the modern Portland Streetcar began running.
-Meanwhile, the region's last two interurban lines, which went to Oregon City and Bellrose (Southeast 136th Avenue), permanently closed in 1958.
+Portland's original streetcar lines had ceased operating by 1950, replaced by buses until 2001, when the modern Portland Streetcar opened in downtown Portland.
+The region's last two interurban lines, which traveled to Oregon City and Bellrose (Southeast 136th Avenue), permanently closed in 1958.